Clinical Research & Data, Protected PCI

 Impella Clinical Evidence Pathway to Class 1 Recommendation

-The trial’s principal investigators are Gregg W. Stone, MD, professor of medicine, professor of population health sciences and policy and director of academic affairs for the Mount Sinai Heart Health System, and co-director of medical research and education at The Cardiovascular Research Foundation and Stephan Windecker, MD, director and chief physician in the department of cardiology at the Swiss Cardiovascular Center in Bern, Switzerland.
+The trial’s principal investigators are: Gregg W. Stone, MD, professor of medicine, professor of population health sciences and policy and director of academic affairs for the Mount Sinai Heart Health System and co-director of medical research and education at The Cardiovascular Research Foundation; and Stephan Windecker, MD, director and chief physician in the department of cardiology at the Swiss Cardiovascular Center in Bern, Switzerland.

 “PROTECT IV is a landmark trial with the potential to revolutionize the interventional treatment of patients with complex coronary artery disease and left ventricular dysfunction,” said Dr. Stone.
 “This academically-led study is designed to provide the highest level of robust evidence to guide management and improve global clinical outcomes for these high-risk patients.”